MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

 ---
 title: Create and deploy Azure Function with JavaScript API
-description: In this tutorial, create a new serverless app in Visual Studio Code with extensions and JavaScript, then deploy the application to the Azure cloud for hosting with a public HTTP endpoint. ms.topic: how-to ms.date: 01/03/2022 ms.custom: devx-track-js, contperf-fy21q2
+description: In this tutorial, create a new serverless app in Visual Studio Code with extensions and TypeScript, then deploy the application to the Azure cloud for hosting with a public HTTP endpoint. ms.topic: how-to ms.date: 01/03/2022 ms.custom: devx-track-js, contperf-fy21q2
 adobe-target: true
 ---

-# Create and deploy a JavaScript Azure Function
+# Create and deploy a TypeScript Azure Function

 In this tutorial, create a secure API in Visual Studio Code with VS Code extensions and JavaScript, then deploy the application to the Azure cloud for hosting with a public HTTP endpoint.
 The API integrates with a Cosmos DB database using the MongoDB API.
 The MongoDB API is accessed from the [mongoose](https://www.npmjs.com/package/mongoose) npm package.